jcwieme/data-scripts-star-wars/README.md

 In the folder ***data*** , are the CSV files of each film with information on the dialogues such as: the **number of words** per interaction, the **types of words**, the **duration** of the **interaction**, **who** speaks to **whom** and the **location**.

+If you like the work then do not hesitate to visit my [site](https://www.jeanchristophewieme.be/).

 ## Why this repo

 This project was initially a **personal project** but with the work accomplished, I find it important to share with the community.